kpasad/Continuous_control_DDPG/Report.md

 The critic network concatenates the action estimated by the critic network with a feature representation of the state instead of concatenating directly with the state.
 Critic learns faster on the feature representation instead of the raw state.

 ## Running the simulation
-Run the file Navigation.py.
-The simulation will terminate when one of the two condition is met: The agent gets a score of 13 or the predetermined number of episodes elapse.
-At the end of simulation, a pickle file is generated.
+Run the file continuous_control.py.
+The simulation will terminate when the agent gets a score of 30 over 100 episodes At the end of simulation, a pickle file is generated.
 The file contains a dump of parameters as the raw scores.
 The scores can be analyzed to create the plot below using the utility script plotres.py.
 The network weights are checkpointed as well.

 ## Performance
 The score trajectory over the episodes for the succesful agent is shown below.